 The Theory Behind It

-Your body's immune system responds by slowing down when you’re under stress.
+Your body's immune system responds by revving up when you’re under stress.
 Your adrenal glands, which are small organs above your kidneys, respond to stress by releasing hormones like cortisol and adrenaline.
 These hormones are part of your "fight or flight" response.
-They increase your blood pressure and how your heart works.
+They increase your blood pressure and your heart rate.

-According to the theory, if you have long-term stress (like the death of a family member or a serious illness), your adrenal glands can't continuously produce the extra cortisol you need to feel good.
+According to the theory, if you have long-term stress (like the death of a family member or a serious illness), your adrenal glands burn out from prolonged production of cortisol.
 So adrenal fatigue sets in.

 There’s no approved test for adrenal fatigue.
 Blood tests can't detect a small drop in adrenal production.

 Is It a Myth?

 There’s no science to back it up.
 The Endocrine Society, the world's largest organization of endocrinologists (people who research and treat patients with diseases related to glands and hormones), flatly says that adrenal fatigue is not a real disease.
 And it says the symptoms of adrenal fatigue are so general, they can apply to many diseases or conditions (depression, sleep apnea, fibromyalgia, hypothyroidism, or many other conditions) or stem from everyday life.